mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

 ---------------------------------------

-To use sparse template inheritance in a django project, you must use either the :ref:`hierarchy-loader` or :ref:`multi-hierarchy-loader` classes.
+To use sparse template inheritance in a django project, you must use either the :ref:`gn-django-hierarchy-loader` or :ref:`gn-django-multi-hierarchy-loader` classes.

-The :ref:`hierarchy-loader` is for use when your deployable django project is for one concrete site - i.e. there is a single template inheritance hierarchy to resolve.
+The :ref:`gn-django-hierarchy-loader` is for use when your deployable django project is for one concrete site - i.e. there is a single template inheritance hierarchy to resolve.
 In this case, we may have a ``eurogamer`` repository which has django apps for ``eurogamer_net``, ``eurogamer_de``, ``eurogamer_pl`` etc.  Each of these different apps would have their own template directories and overridden backend code - so there would need to be a separate deployment per site.
-In this case we can use the :ref:`hierarchy-loader` because a given django deployment has a single static hierarchy to resolve.
+In this case we can use the :ref:`gn-django-hierarchy-loader` because a given django deployment has a single static hierarchy to resolve.

-The :ref:`multi-hierarchy-loader` is for use when your deployable django project is for multiple concrete sites - i.e. there are many inheritance hierarchies that the loader will need to resolve.
+The :ref:`gn-django-multi-hierarchy-loader` is for use when your deployable django project is for multiple concrete sites - i.e. there are many inheritance hierarchies that the loader will need to resolve.
 For example, the auth service will have a web app frontend for setting user profiles/changing passwords etc. Each